ALUMNI ASSOCIATION BYLAWS

 The Board Development Committee shall be responsible for soliciting nominations for members and officers of the Alumni Association Board of Directors whose terms are expiring or whenever a vacancy occurs, and shall be responsible for the preparation of a report, which includes its slate of nominated members and/or officers to the Alumni Association Board of Directors.
 The Board Development Committee shall seek to ensure the composition of the Alumni Association Board is adequately representative of the various demographics and characteristics of the entire Association, including but not limited to class year, race, gender, skill set, geographic region, campus representation, and degree/major field(s) of study.
 In seeking nominees, the Board Development Committee may be assisted in their efforts with input by other members of the Board of Directors, university staff, and other members of the Association.

-Members who are elected to fill a vacancy that occurs prior to the end of the former member or officer’s regular term shall serve only until the end of that former member or officer’s regular term at which time the member may submit his or her candidacy for re¬election pursuant to Section A of this Article.
+This section applies if the Alumni Association Board’s voting membership is at or below eighteen (18) or an officer vacancy occurs.
+Members who are elected to fill a vacancy that occurs prior to the end of the former member or officer’s regular term shall serve only until the end of that former member or officer’s regular term at which time the member may submit his or her candidacy for re-election pursuant to Section A of this Article.
 Time served in filling a vacant position is not considered in the calculation of term limits outlined in Article V, Section D.

 The term of office for Officers of the Association shall be two (2) years.
 An officer may serve no more than two (2) consecutive terms in the same position.
 Election of Officers for the Association shall take place at the summer meeting.
 Upon election, an officer’s term shall commence on September 1.